Kinedu/cloud_dev_challenge/README.md

 Getting Started
 ---------------

 These directions assume you already have Ruby 2.5.x and [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) installed and configured.
-Please fork the repo and create an [access token](https://github.com/settings/tokens/new) if you want to create a [CodePipeline](https://aws.amazon.com/codepipeline/) to deploy the app.
-The pipeline-cfn.yaml template can be used to automate the process.

-To work on the sample code, you'll need to clone your project's repository to your local computer.
+To work on the exercise code, you'll need to clone your project's repository to your local computer.
 If you haven't, do that first.
 You can find a guide [here](https://help.github.com/articles/cloning-a-repository/).

 1. Ensure you are using ruby version 2.5.x